Amy: Yes it's... great. A great miracle.

 Leela: And not one of those bogus everyday miracles like a sunrise!
 Aren't you a male?

-A cisgender male character gets pregnant through Functional Magic, weird science, gender-bending, Bizarre Alien Biology, body swapping, actually being a seahorse, or just plain bad writing.
-Usually played for laughs, but it can be done seriously or even tragically, especially when it's from a Face Full of Alien Wing-Wong.
+A male character gets pregnant through Functional Magic, weird science, gender-bending, Bizarre Alien Biology, body swapping, actually being a seahorse, or just plain bad writing.
+Usually played for laughs since Real Life Pregnancy Does Not Work That Way, but it can be done seriously or even tragically, especially when it's from a Face Full of Alien Wing-Wong.

-Sometimes MPreg is explained by the action taking place in the future, the pregnancy being of an explicitly supernatural nature, or the protagonists being aliens (especially if they are hermaphrodites).
+Sometimes MPreg is explained by the action taking place in the future, the pregnancy being of an explicitly supernatural nature, or the man being an alien, especially if the aliens are hermaphroditic but present as male to our eyes.
 Or if it's otherwise in canon.
 Regardless of how it comes about, though, fanfic with this often turns into Kidfic.

 The trope name comes from the fact that male seahorses have an egg pouch.
-In it, they receive and fertilize the eggs of their mates, and carry them to term.
-Not quite the same as a mammalian pregnancy (or the few fish and reptiles that birth live young), but it certainly appears as such to human eyes, especially when the young leave the pouch.
+In it, they receive and fertilize the egg cells of their mates, and carry them to term.
+Not quite the same as a mammalian pregnancy (or the few fish and reptiles that birth live young), but it certainly appears as such to human eyes, especially when the young leave the pouch.note

-Fictional examples may involve Bizarre Alien Biology and Bizarre Sexual Dimorphism.
+Fictional examples may involve Bizarre Alien Biology, Bizarre Alien Sexes, Bizarre Alien Reproduction, and Bizarre Sexual Dimorphism.
 If the other parent is also male, you've got Homosexual Reproduction.
 Can be Body Horror for men.
-See also Chest Burster and Ass Shove for the potential non-C-section routes of exit.
+Compare Egg-Laying Male for when a biologically male character lays eggs.
+See also Chest Burster and Ass Shove for the potential non-C-section routes of exit, and Pregnant Reptile for another trope about a character getting pregnant/giving birth when they shouldn't be able too.
 If the setting permits, male-male reproduction is best achieved with a Uterine Replicator.